AOMediaCodec/av1-spec/annex.e.decoder.model.md

 }
 ~~~~~

+If the spatial_layer_dimensions_present_flag syntax element is not present in the coded video sequence, it is taken to be equal to 0.

 The MaxDecodeRate value is defined in [section A.3] for the level signaled for the operating point the decoder has chosen to decode.

 ### Frame presentation timing